BlitzkriegSoftware/VaultAsConfigDemo/README.md

 5. Check to make sure it started ok `./scripts/vault-status.sh`

+6. Put some values into the Vault by running `./put-settings.sh` which puts the json file into the vault under `myApp/dev` using the file `myApp-dev-settings.json`

-6. Run the demo in Visual Studio or Code to see how it works
+7. Run the demo in Visual Studio or Code to see how it works

-7. Stop Docker Vault `./scripts/start_docker_vault.sh`
+8. Stop Docker Vault `./scripts/start_docker_vault.sh`

 ## Setting up a structure for key value pairs or json blobs